dtbinh/gpmpc/README.md

 Code is very hard to understand because no comments

-I am so busy making my living
+I am so busy making a living

 SO,

-IF YOU THINK THIS CODE IS USEFUL AND YOU WANT USE IT, PLEASE FEEL FREE TO ASK WHEN YOU HAVE A QUESTION
+IF YOU THINK THIS CODE IS USEFUL, PLEASE FEEL FREE TO ASK WHEN YOU HAVE A QUESTION

 ANY COMMENTS AND SUGGESTIONS ARE VERYYYYYYYYYYYYYYYYYY WELCOME.